Volkanovski vs Rodriguez Undercard: Who Is Fighting At UFC 290?

 Elsewhere on the main card, Robert Whittaker vs Dricus du Plessis goes down in the middleweight division is what is an evenly matched fight.
 The winner of that fight could throw themself into a title fight with Israel Adesanya before the end of the year, with Whittaker of course the former UFC Middleweight Champion.

-Jalin Turner vs Dan Hooker in a lightweight fight and Bo Nickal vs Tresean Gore in a middleweight contest make up the rest of the UFC 290 main card.
+Jalin Turner vs Dan Hooker in a lightweight fight and Bo Nickal vs Val Woodburn in a middleweight contest make up the rest of the UFC 290 main card.
 The biggest fight of the night is of course the big one, the main event – Volkanovski vs Rodriguez for UFC gold.

 On the prelims, Robbie Lawler vs Niko Price is the feature bout over three rounds in the welterweight division.
-There is also another stellar women’s strawweight fight between two top 15 contenders as Yazmin Jauregui vs Denise Gomes goes down.
+There is also another stellar welterweight fight between two top 15 contenders as Jack Della Maddalena vs Josiah Harrell goes down.

 The full list of the Alexander Volkanovski vs Yair Rodriguez undercard fights are detailed below in the table.
 Brando Moreno vs Alexandre Pantoja is the chief support in a UFC Flyweight Title contest.
 Nine more competitive fights feature on the undercard before the biggest fight of the night between ‘The Great’ and the challenger, ‘El Pantera’.